 The town of Salem was the first to offer electricity in 1884.
 Individual towns either built or gave franchises to private companies for municipal power plants - for the generation and distribution of electrical power to its citizens.
 The town of Raleigh followed suit in 1885; the town of Wilmington had its power plant operational in 1886; and the town of Winston's plant was running in 1887.

-The concept of Public Education had been around in North Carolina since before the turn of the nineteenth century, but little was done early in the century to move it forward.
+The concept of Public Education had been around in North Carolina since before the turn of the nineteenth century, but little was done early in this century to move it forward.
 By 1800, forty-two (42) private academies had been established across the state, however, there were no truly public schools to be found.
 In the 1810s, legislation was introduced to make this happen, but no one wanted the tax increases needed to make it happen.
 The first real legislation to make public schools a reality was enacted in 1839, and the first truly public school in North Carolina opened in January of 1840 in Rockingham County.
 By 1850, there were 2,657 schools across the state, and by 1860, there were 3,082 public schools that included over 118,000 students enrolled.

 The University of North Carolina had been opened earlier - in 1795.
 Higher education got a major boost from the religious entities starting in the 1830s.
 Guilford College was chartered in 1835 as the New Garden Boarding School by the Quakers.
 Wake Forest College was chartered in 1836 by the Baptists.
 Davidson College was chartered in 1837 by the Presbyterians.
 Union Institute was chartered in 1841 by the Methodists - later to be rechartered as Normal College in 1851, and as Trinity College in 1859.
 St. Mary's College was chartered in 1842 by the Episcopalians.
 Chowan Baptist Female Institution was chartered in 1848 in Murfreesboro.
 Catawba College was chartered in 1851 by the German Reformed Church in Newton.
 Statesville Female College was chartered in 1856 by the Presbyterians.
 Louisburg College for Females was chartered by the Methodists in 1857, as was Peace Female Institute in Raleigh by the Presbyterians.